 - Putting down throw rugs can help keep your carpets and floors clean.
 Placing rugs at exterior doors will help keep your pup’s paws clean and confine the dirt they track into one place.
 Purchase rugs that you can easily wash or vacuum.

 - If your drapery is too long, you can hem them without a sewing machine.
 Once you measure the drapes and find the desired length, fold over the curtains’ ends to the new length and iron at the fold.
-Then, unfold at the crease, place your hemming tape along with it and fold the material back over, sealing the line.
+Then, unfold at the crease, place your hemming tape and fold the material back over, sealing the line.